alexkorolczuk/Portfolio/README.md

 ### Find me here:
-[Linked in](https://www.linkedin.com/in/aleksandra-korolczuk-5431a271/) - See my previous experience [Blog on Medium](https://medium.com/@aleksandrakorolczuk) -I write about learning programming from scratch
+[Linked in](https://www.linkedin.com/in/aleksandra-korolczuk-5431a271/) - See my previous experience<br />
+[Blog on Medium](https://medium.com/@aleksandrakorolczuk) -I write about learning programming from scratch<br />